 Dinosaur National Monument also began conducting an inventory of leafy spurge within its boundaries in 2016, after observing an explosion of infestation in the years immediately following the high water in 2011.
 Using digital GIS mapping technology, the monument's resource management team created a comprehensive dataset for infestations along the Yampa River, and along the Green River downstream of its confluence with the Yampa (leafy spurge has not yet been observed in the Canyon of Lodore).
 The Yampa River results, as compiled in 2018, appear in the Dinosaur National Monument map series.

-The 2019–20 YRLSP mapping results have been compiled in a new set of updated maps, divided into the following three series—Cross Mountain Canyon to Maybell, Axial Basin/Little Yampa Canyon, and Craig to Hayden.
+The 2019–21 YRLSP mapping results have now been compiled into a fully revised set of maps, divided into the following three series—Cross Mountain Canyon to Maybell, Axial Basin/Little Yampa Canyon, and Craig to Hayden.
 YRLSP's field mapping data is also making an important contribution to University of Wyoming graduate student Chloe Mattilio's development of remote-sensing mapping technology for detecting leafy spurge infestations across the entire Yampa River Basin.

 Our thanks to the many landowners along the river who have graciously allowed us access to their properties for the mapping project.